-This fall, El Museo presents Shoreline: Remembering a Waterfront Vision, a special project that looks into the history of Buffalo’s Shoreline Apartments.
-The project will open with an exhibition of documents, drawings, photographs, and artworks, spanning from the original vision of the Buffalo Waterfront Development in the 1960s to the eventual destruction of Shoreline in recent years.
+El Museo presented Shoreline: Remembering a Waterfront Vision, a special project that looks into the history of Buffalo’s Shoreline Apartments, a housing complex designed by architect Paul Rudolph.
+The project will open with an exhibition of drawings, photographs, documents, and artworks, spanning from the original vision of the Buffalo Waterfront Development in the 1960s to the eventual destruction of Shoreline in recent years.
 The exhibition will be on view at El Museo from October 4 to November 16, 2019.

-A public symposium on October 25–26 will convene architects, urban planners, preservationists, and researchers to discuss Rudolph’s design legacy in Buffalo and New York State, the social legacy of urban renewal and modernism, and preservation efforts surrounding these sites and structures.
+A public symposium on October 25–26 convened architects, urban planners, preservationists, and researchers to discuss Paul Rudolph’s design legacy in Buffalo and New York State, the social legacy of urban renewal and modernism, and preservation efforts surrounding these sites and structures.
 This event will take place at the Earl W. Brydges (Central) Library in Niagara Falls and at the Frank E. Merriweather (Jefferson) Library in Buffalo.
-Other public programs will be announced soon.

-Finally, a publication will bring together images, essays, and other findings from the project to tell the varied histories of the Shoreline Apartments.
-The book will be published later this year.
+Forthcoming in 2022: A publication will bring together images, essays, and other findings from the project to tell the varied histories of the Shoreline Apartments.

 “With few exceptions, Paul Rudolph’s buildings can be recognized by their complexity, their sculptural details, their effects of scale and their texture,” wrote Arthur Drexler, Director of the Museum of Modern Art’s Architecture and Design Department for his 1970 exhibition, Work in Progress, which included Rudolph’s plans for the Buffalo Waterfront Development and Niagara Falls Library, among others.
 The projects, he suggested, reflected “a commitment to the idea that architecture, besides being technology, sociology and moral philosophy, must finally produce works of art if it is to be worth bothering about at all.”